jaminthorns/vscode-gitterm/ideas.md

 it still makes sense to open in the other choice.
 The config should be changed to indicate that it's a default preference, and an action should be added to open in the other option.

+# Use `Pseudoterminal` for running commands 🤔

+Using a `Pseudoterminal` could provide a cleaner experience when running commands.
+The user wouldn't be able to reuse the terminal by exiting to the shell, which could be benefit or a drawback depending on the situation.
+A benefit would be that Git commands could be specified in a shell-agnostic way.
+This might make more sense architecturally and alleviate string-escaping issues.